 I never got bored of it and they kept amazing me over and over!

-Day 5 was about going back to the house we had lunch on day 3.
+Day 5 of the trekking by Horse in Kyrgyzstan was about going back to the house we had lunch on day 3.

 That was because we had bought a sheep for around 30 euro and they would serve it for dinner that evening!!
 They called it Kyrgysz kebab!
 We really were looking forward to that!
 After a long day riding and the first day rain and even some hail we were so happy to get into their house and warm ourselves!!
 The sheep was almost ready 🙂

 What a great cultural last dinner we had that evening!

 The next morning we drove out of the valley.

 This great adventure would come to an end, the 6 days had passed so quickly.
 I enjoyed every day so much!!
 On the other hand…the nights were hard for me.
 This was because I did have a headache the entire 6 days.
 Each time I turned at night I woke up.
 I was out of breath and my headache got worse because of that.And then I took some time to get back to sleep.

 Once I got home I started to look into it… Something I had to do on forehand ofcourse!